top of page

 Around 90% of my work is heritage restoration.
 It is work I care deeply about and have built my career around.

-Over the years, I have been fortunate to help restore some of Northern Ireland’s most important buildings, from churches and landmark structures such as St George’s Market in Belfast, to large period homes including the award-winning Ormiston House.
+Over the years, I have been fortunate to help restore some of Northern Ireland’s most important buildings, from churches and landmark structures such as St George’s Market, to large period homes including the award-winning Ormiston House.
 These buildings matter.
 They carry history, craftsmanship, and responsibility.
 A roof on a heritage building is not just weather protection; it is part of the building’s identity.

 I bring that same respect to period homes.